 You don’t have to be a writer to read a book.
-NSW’s first book club is meeting up at the Oak Harbor Library one Tuesday a month at 4pm-5:45pm to discus some wonderful books.
+NSW all genera book club meets every first Tuesday of the month at 4pm-5:45pm to discuss some wonderful books at the Whidbey Coffee on Pioneer.

 “In the year 2044, reality is an ugly place.
 The only time teenage Wade Watts really feels alive is when he’s jacked into the virtual utopia known as the OASIS.
 Wade’s devoted his life to studying the puzzles hidden within this world’s digital confines, puzzles that are based on their creator’s obsession with the pop culture of decades past and that promise massive power and fortune to whoever can unlock them.
 When Wade stumbles upon the first clue, he finds himself beset by players willing to kill to take this ultimate prize.
 The race is on, and if Wade’s going to survive, he’ll have to win—and confront the real world he’s always been so desperate to escape.”